evgenyneu/evgenii.com/resume/index.md

 **Address**: St Kilda, VIC, Australia, {{ site.author.email }}

-**Objective**: Seeking position as a part time iOS/Android software developer in a project related to science or conservation of environment.
+**Objective**: Seeking position as a part time iOS or Android software developer in a project related to science.

 ## Summary of Qualifications